-The best way to get collection accounts removed from your credit report is to request a debt validation and follow up with a dispute to the credit bureaus for any inaccurate entries.
+The best way to get collections removed from your credit report is to request a debt validation and follow up with a dispute to the credit bureaus for any inaccurate entries.

-If you have multiple collection accounts from them, you will need to request debt verification for each one separately.
-You will also need to dispute the accounts with each credit bureau separately.
+If you have multiple collections from them, you will need to request debt verification for each one separately.
+You will also need to dispute the items with each credit bureau separately.

 It can quickly become complicated to keep track of the timelines involved with disputing and removing collection items.
 And for many people, the stress of dealing with creditors and debt collectors can be too much when piled on top of home and work obligations.

 Professional and reliable credit repair companies alleviate the stress by handling the entire process of disputing and removing negative items from your credit.
 This means that they handle writing the dispute letters, contacting your creditors, and keeping track of all the legal deadlines involved.

 By working on your behalf, companies like Lexington Law make it simple for you to remove negative items without having to learn all the ins and outs of the FDCPA.
 Your rights are protected from day one, and you get real results without having to interrupt your day-to-day life.

-The credit repair specialists at Lexington Law are available to discuss your unique situation right now.
+The professionals at Lexington Law Firm are available to discuss your unique situation right now.
 Get a customized plan of action to help you clean up your credit and get the financial freedom you deserve.